cyzus/worldreasoner/README.md

 - **Temporal access control** — every model call is gated to evidence published before a configurable `simulated_date`, preventing future knowledge leakage.
 - **Causal evidence graphs** — a backward pipeline extracts events, builds causal chains, and quality-scores the graph against the known outcome, providing richer signal than raw article retrieval.

-Benchmarking is an ablation from pure knowledge recall (`vanilla_llm`) up to oracle access (`oracle`), evaluated on a curated 120-question dataset sourced from Polymarket.
+Benchmarking is an ablation from pure knowledge recall up to near resolution access, evaluated on a curated 120-question dataset sourced from Polymarket.

 ## Installation